+9 Representing proof terms

-Representing proof terms.
-Parameterizable data structures with higherorder unification modulo β -equivalence provide an expressive way of representing formulas, predicates, and proofs.
+Parameterizable data structures with higher-order unification modulo β equivalence provide an expressive way of representing formulas, predicates, and proofs.
 We make heavy use of higher-order data structures with both direct sharing and sharing modulo β -reduction.
 The implementation of the metalanguage must preserve this sharing; otherwise our proof terms will blow up in size.

 Any logic programming system is likely to implement sharing of terms obtained by copying multiple pointers to the same subterm.
-In Terzo, this can be seen as the implementation of a reduction algorithm described by Wadsworth [19].
+In Terzo, this can be seen as the implementation of a reduction algorithm described by Wadsworth [25].
 But we require even more sharing.
 The similar terms obtained by applying a λ -term to different arguments should retain as much sharing as possible.
-Therefore some intelligent implementation of higher-order terms within the metalanguage-such as Teyjus's use of explicit substitutions [10, 11]-seems essential.
+Therefore some intelligent implementation of higherorder terms within the metalanguage-such as Teyjus's use of explicit substitutions [16, 17]-seems essential.
+Perhaps even a more sophisticated representation such as optimal reductions [9, 3] would be useful.